Skip to main content

 What is the downside to a ventless dryer?

 Ventless dryers are built to dry clothes in small spaces that aren’t equipped to vent out all the hot air that standard, built-in dryers produce.
 These rigorously engineered appliances are also often extremely efficient.
 There’s a tradeoff though: Time.
-Whether they use condensers or heat pumps, ventless dryers take much longer than standard driers.
+Whether they use condensers or heat pumps, ventless dryers take much longer than standard dryers.
 Many will take two to three times as long as a standard dryer.

-While ventless dryers have real benefits, remember that if you invest, you’ll usually have to resign yourself to longer cycles that yield laundry that’s mostly, but not entirely, dry
+While ventless dryers have real benefits, remember that if you invest, you’ll usually have to resign yourself to longer cycles that yield laundry that’s mostly, but not entirely, dry.

 Where does lint go in a ventless dryer?